eclipse-vertx/vert.x/mods_manual.md

 In the above case the web server expects the working directory to be the module directory.

 To solve this we internally adjust all paths such that, if you use the vert.x API for all file access then it will appear as if your working directory is the module directory.
 I.e. your web app will just work irrespective of where the module is actually installed :)

+If you don't want this behaviour you can set the field `preserve-cwd` to `true` in `mod.json`.
+See above for a description of this field.

 ### Creating and installing your own module